Travelling abroad with dogs

-If you're heading to Europe, you’ll want to prepare for your trip by getting an animal health certificate (AHC) and all the necessary paperwork and health checks for your dog in advance.
+If you're heading to a country in the European Union or Northern Ireland, you’ll want to prepare for your trip by getting an animal health certificate (AHC) and all the necessary paperwork and health checks for your dog in advance.
 AHCs can only be issued by an official veterinarian so you will need to find a practice that offers this service.

 If you're planning a trip outside of the EU, you'll need an export health certificate (EHC), more information on this can be found on the government website.

 Where should I take my pet on holiday?

 You’ll need to consider a number of factors when choosing a destination, including:

 - ensuring there is access to open space to exercise your dog and let them toilet

 - whether they will be able to accompany you to restaurants and attractions, such as beaches.
 And, if not, whether they will be comfortable being left in unfamiliar surroundings.

 - the weather.
 Are you likely to be out exploring with your dog in soaring temperatures?
 If so, this could pose a health risk to your pet.